The trade winds, they are a-blowing.

 While hockey general managers, largely a conservative bunch, are loathe to part with a high first-rounder at the risk of missing out on an elite talent (or ticking off their owner or their fan base), those mid-to-late Round 1 tickets, especially for those teams with one in the bank, tend to be in play.

-Use those choices wisely, however, and your scouts can hit a home run.
+Use those extra Round 1 choices wisely, however, and your scouts can slam a home run.

 Before breaking down the handful of clubs with bonus first-rounders this year, let’s look at some examples of late-Round 1 coups from the past five years: